 You will be surprised that not so many people answer "yes".
-And this a problem.
+And this is a problem.

 Where in the world was her mind when she was spending money on expensive gifts, cars, and vacations and not thinking about her future?

-Facing her problem at some point, I had to spend two evenings explaining her the basics of the money management.
-Her dad has never spend time to teach her.
+Facing her problem at some point, I had to spend two evenings explaining to her the basics of money management.
+Her dad has never spent time teaching her.
 And she could not get any knowledge about money in the school.

-No wonder that 40% of baby boomers have saved dreadful amount of money that is obviously not enough to support their life style during retirement years.
+No wonder that 40% of baby boomers have saved a dreadful amount of money that is not enough to support their lifestyle during retirement years.

 I will give you several tips for money management for soon-to-be retirees.

-I will also get to the money issue for younger men in the future posts.
+I will also get to the money issue for younger men in future posts.

 The toughest question every retiree is faced on how to not outlive his money.

 Instead of calculating your possible expenses, let's start from the beginning and see how much guaranteed money you will get every year from different sources.